fluree/docs.flur.ee/website/docs/concepts/core-concepts/blockchain.md

 ### Consensus {#consensus}

 Fluree uses the Raft protocol for consensus.
-While we previously suported PBFT, it was not being utilized.
+While we previously suported PBFT, it was not being utilized and has been removed for the time being.
 The code base has a pluggable protocol for consensus and new consensus protocols can be added.